naimur978/pong-rl-agent/README.md

 # Reinforcement Learning Pong Game (Course Project)
+## Objective

+This project is all about teaching an AI to play Pong using reinforcement learning.
+The goal is to get the agent to learn and get better at the game by itself, using Q-learning.
+It’s a fun way to see how machine learning can actually play games and improve over time!

 This project was completed as part of my course requirements during my master's program.